 - Best Online Resources to Learn How to Use WordPress

 You may have noticed our use of the term ‘self-hosted’ in the list above.
 This is because WordPress doesn’t provide hosting for your blog.
-Rather, it’s a Content Management System (CMS) that you need to install on a server.
+Rather, it’s a CMS that you need to install on a server.
 Don’t worry — this is not as complex as it might seem.

-- Shared hosting is the cheapest option (DreamHost plans start at $2.59/mo) but can be limiting in terms of performance.
+- Shared hosting is the cheapest option for new bloggers (DreamHost plans start at $1.99/mo) but can be limiting in terms of performance.
 On this type of plan, you share a server and its resources with multiple other sites.
 Shared hosting is best suited for new sites with low traffic.

 - Dedicated hosting is the most expensive and powerful option.
 As the name suggests, you’ll get an entire server that’s dedicated to your site alone.
 This is usually overkill for a blog, however, unless you want full control over your server or your site draws unusually large volumes of traffic.

 In addition, you can decide whether or not you want managed hosting.
-When you have a managed plan, the hosting company will take care of several key technical tasks required to keep your site running smoothly.
+When you have a managed plan, your web host will take care of several technical tasks required to keep your site running smoothly.

 Of course, you don’t want to get your hosting and domain from just anywhere.
 Choosing the right hosting plan is crucial, as this will play a key role in your site’s performance, security, and other vital factors.
 It’s also smart to look for hosting companies that specialize in WordPress hosting specifically, as that means its services will be well-optimized for the platform.